Stay in the loop with the most important updates

 If you are a foreign national and wish to work in Serbia, you will need a work permit, which is often called a work visa.

-But, what is work permit actually?
+But, what is a work permit actually?
 Essentially, it is an act, a document issued by the National Employment Service (hereinafter: NES) based on which you can work in the Republic of Serbia.
 The employment of foreigners is regulated by the Foreign Nationals Employment Act (hereinafter: Act).

-For the same time period, you may obtain only one type of a work permit – either a personal work permit or a work permit.
+For the same time period, you may obtain only one type of work permit – either a personal work permit or a work permit.

-In the joint procedure, two different authorities consider the applicant’s requests for issuance of temporary residence permit and work permit, with mutual cooperation as well as the information exchange.
+In the joint procedure, two different authorities consider the applicant’s requests for issuance of a temporary residence permit and work permit, with mutual cooperation as well as the information exchange.

 First of all, when the employer wants to hire a foreigner, the employer has to conduct the so-called “labor market test”.
 This test is to show whether there are candidates in the Serbian labor market who are on the NES’s list of unemployed who fulfill the conditions set by that employer.
 If such a profile exists, these persons take priority.

-WHO?
 Based on our experience in practice, we thought it would be useful to provide the answer to this frequently asked question.
-Namely, foreign clients often contact us with the request for a work visa for employment, thinking that they, as the future employee, have to submit this application.
+Namely, foreign clients often contact us with the request for a work visa for employment, thinking that they, as a future employee, have to submit this application.
 However, it is important to know that the work permit is to be issued at the request of the employer, and not the (foreign national) employee.
 That is why the Act prescribes that the employer bears the costs of work visa issuance.
 Also, this is why the NES insists that the employer pays the fee for application exclusively by using the transfer order.

 In the case of self-employment and independent professionals, the request is submitted to the organizational unit of the NES, according to the location of the employment.